By: Kim DeMattia

 Trying to lose weight can feel like an uphill battle, especially when diet culture perpetuates the idea that all we have to do is “eat less and move more.”
 Scrolling through an Instagram feed filled with wellness bloggers and fitness influencers, with “perfect” bodies wearing stylish athleisure can make anyone feel like they should be able to do this if they just work hard enough.
 However, that just isn’t the case.

 The third C is commit.
 Make a commitment to yourself to continue on this weight loss journey even on the hard days.
 There is no one-size-fits-all solution for weight loss.
-Dr. Shiau says, “It’s important to try new things, and maybe after [some] time [you realize] it’s not quite working.
-[That’s] OK go back to the first C and have a bit of compassion for yourself.”
-Changing your plan doesn’t negate all your hard work; it affirms your commitment to yourself by adapting when you’ve hit a stumbling block.
+Dr. Shiau says, “It’s important to try new things, and maybe after [some] time, it’s not quite working.
+That’s OK– go back to the first C and have a bit of compassion for yourself.”
+Changing your plan doesn’t negate all your hard work.
+It affirms your commitment to yourself by adapting when you’ve hit a stumbling block.

 Connecting can also mean reaching out for support from a healthcare professional.
 For many people struggling with excess weight, diet and exercise alone won’t be enough to reach a healthier weight– medical treatment will be required.
 That’s why Dr. Shiau encourages finding a healthcare team who can support you.
 Your team might include a dietitian, a doctor, a psychologist, and/or an exercise physiologist.
 A healthcare team can help you create an individualized plan for long-term success.
 You can find a doctor near you here…

-If you want to listen to Dr. Judy Shiau talk about the 4C’s you can watch her here.
+If you’d like to listen to Dr. Judy Shiau talk about the 4C’s, you can watch her here.

 Did you find this article helpful?
 Knowledge is power!
 Seeing a physician who specializes in weight management can help you get even more information about the treatments available for reaching a healthier weight… to find a doctor near you, click here.